-Far over on the eastern side of the Greek Islands is the Dodecanese Island Chain.
+On this yacht charter itinerary in Greece, far over on the eastern side of the Greek Islands, cruise through the Dodecanese Island Chain.
 The word Dodecanese is derived from a Greek word for “twelve is”, for there are 12 main islands in the Dodecanese Island chain.
 The Dodecanese Islands run along the coast of Turkey and in some instances are closer to the mainland of Turkey than to other Greek Islands, however they remain truly Greek in nature and are wonderful to visit via yacht charter.

 As all feel of all Greek islands vary from one to the other, the “twelve” of the Dodecanese also vary from Samos, the home of Pythagorus at the northern end to Rhodes, once home to the Knights of the Templar and other medieval knight orders, at the southern end.
 In between , amongst others, are Patmos capped by the Monastery of St. John, Kos, the gateway to Bodrum, Turkey, and Symi, considered one of the nicest of all of the Greek Islands.